EgbertRijke/egbertrijke.github.io/index.md

 ## Advising

 - Ivan Kobe. _Modalities in Higher Category Theory_.
 Current masters student
 - Mabel Najdovski. _Invertible Maps Are Spheres in the Universe_.
-Undergraduate thesis, 2024
+Undergraduate thesis, 2024. <span style="color:purple">Recepient of the Preseren Award for best undergraduate thesis.</span>
 - Vojtěch Štěpančík. _Formalization of Homotopy Pushouts in Homotopy Type Theory_.
-Master thesis, 2024
+Master thesis, 2024. <span style="color:purple">Recepient of the Dean's award for best masters thesis.</span>
 - Maša Žaucer. _Formalization of the Structure Sheaf of a Ring Spectrum_.
 Undergraduate thesis, 2024
 - Victor Blanchi.
 Internship on formalizing _Dirichlet Species and the Hasse-Weil Zeta Function_ in agda-unimath, 2023
 - Éléonore Mangel.
 Internship on formalizing the _Delooping the Sign Homomorphism in Univalent Mathematics_ in agda-unimath, 2022